LOVE-DOCTOR/love-doctor/README.md

 ![Visitor Badge](https://komarev.com/ghpvc/?username=LOVE-DOCTOR&color=red&style=plastic)
 [![trophy](https://github-profile-trophy.vercel.app/?username=LOVE-DOCTOR)](https://github.com/LOVE-DOCTOR/github-profile-trophy)

-Samson is a machine learning engineer with a wide array of skills which he uses to build and deploy machine learning models.
+Samson, is an experienced machine learning engineer who uses his extensive skill set to build and deploy machine learning models.

-Samson enjoys working on a library he's developing for machine learning, MultiTrain.
+He finds genuine enthusiasm in taking on novel and stimulating projects that not only put his skills to the test but also drive continuous improvement and growth.

 ## 🎉 Skills